How are League Positions Developed?

 Developing the new position from the findings in the study

 In April, Portland League members read the study report.
 They also watched the live presentation and/or the recording of a panel discussion about police accountability.
 You can view the recorded discussion here.
 Then, LWV of Portland members gathered in groups to discuss the findings of the study and the panel’s views.
 Through their discussions, they came to a “member agreement” about the issues covered by the study.
 The points they agreed upon formed the basis for our new position on oversight and accountability for the Portland Police Bureau.
 The LWV of Portland Board of Directors voted to adopt this new position on June 24, 2021.
 We now can use it to advocate for improvements in Portland’s system of police oversight.
+Read our new position on Portland Police Bureau: Oversight and Accountability here.

-The 2020 LWVPDX position on City government
+2020 LWVPDX Position on City Government

 In the fall of 2019, the League of Women Voters of Portland Education Fund published its report on a 2-year study of Portland’s City Government.
 (The study report is posted here.)
 Based on this study and a panel discussion of the results, League members discussed the study and answered “consensus questions.”
 Members’ answers led to an updated City Government advocacy position, which was approved by the Board in January 2020.

+Read the new City Government position here.
 The new City Government position refers to the current LWV City of Portland Planning position and the current Regional Planning and Governance position.

 All the current Portland League positions are in one document here.